Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them

 Even extended red bodies and red in the tail can be effective.

-If you don’t tie your own steelhead jigs and you want to buy some of these, the best version you can buy is the AeroJig Marabou Nightmare Jig.
+If you don’t tie jigs and need to buy some of these, the best jig version to buy is the AeroJig Marabou Nightmare Jig.

 See my float fishing and my casting steelhead jig set up below.